Search and Hit Enter

 Vegetables, proteins and optional extras

-Needless to say, you can use any combination of vegetables you have on hand.
+Needless to say, you can use any combination of low FODMAP vegetables you have on hand.
 I have used carrot, broccoli, red capsicum, choi sum and a bit of random cabbage I had in the fridge.

 If you don’t have any FODMAP constraints, use whatever you like!
 And for those who are FODMAP but not vegetarian, feel free to add meat.
 I can’t tell you how to cook it because I have no clue.